Scholar’s Year

 Instructions and FAQs

-The University of Colorado School of Medicine offers the Scholar’s Year program to students seeking the opportunity to participate in educational experiences outside of the regular curriculum.
+The University of Colorado School of Medicine (CUSOM) offers the unique Scholar’s Year program to students seeking the opportunity to participate in a robust research experience outside of the regular curriculum.
 Scholar’s Year programs are customizable to meet the student’s professional interests and improve the student’s ability to serve their patients and communities.

-The Scholar’s Year allows students to take one year away from the regular curriculum for specialized study.
-Students pay only minimal student fees and minimal tuition during this time, yet retain the benefits afforded to full-time students, including health insurance, financial aid, federal loan forbearance, and access to campus facilities and support.
+The Scholar’s Year allows students to take one year away from the regular Trek curriculum to pursue basic science, translational, or clinical research.
+Students remain enrolled in CUSOM and pay only minimal student fees and minimal tuition during this time, yet retain the benefits afforded to full-time students, including student health insurance, financial aid, federal loan forbearance, access to campus facilities and support, and malpractice coverage.

 How does it work?

 All CUSOM students in good standing are eligible to apply.
-Students must first identify a project and mentor.
+Students must first identify a research project and mentor.
 The student must then complete the Scholar's Year application and submit it to an advisory committee for review and guidance.
-If accepted, the student may begin his or her work after completing the third year of studies.
+If accepted, the student may begin their work at the designated exit point during the Alpine-Summit curriculum.

 What do I need to apply?